 On October 23, 2007, SanDisk Corp. ("SanDisk") filed a complaint with the United States International Trade Commission ("ITC") against multiple respondents, including Silicon Motion Technology Corp., SMI Taiwan and SMI USA (in aggregate "Silicon Motion").
 SanDisk claimed that certain Silicon Motion flash memory controllers and products containing these Silicon Motion flash memory controllers infringed specific SanDisk patents.
 The complaint requested the ITC institute an investigation into the matter and sought a permanent exclusion order to exclude from entry into the United States all flash memory controllers and products containing controllers that infringe any of the asserted patents.
 The complaint also sought a permanent cease and desist order, directing respondents to cease and desist from marketing, advertising, demonstrating, sampling, warehousing inventory for distribution, offering for sale, selling, distributing, licensing, or using any flash memory controllers and products containing flash controllers that infringe any of the asserted patents.
+On December 6, 2007, the ITC instituted an investigation, identifying forty-seven companies, including Silicon Motion, as respondents.
 An ITC hearing was held as scheduled from October 27 through November 5, 2008.
 In post-hearing briefing, the Office of Unfair Import Investigation ("OUII") Staff Attorney agreed with our position that none of the Silicon Motion controllers infringed the SanDisk patents in suit.
 On April 10, 2009, the Administrative Judge of the ITC issued an initial determination that Silicon Motion flash controllers and products containing these Silicon Motion flash controllers did not infringe the patents of SanDisk.